 Where to Start with AI?

-Instead of adopting numerous AI tools, start by looking for the holes in your CX.
+However, instead of adopting numerous AI tools, start by looking for the holes in your CX.
 Evaluate each touch point and look for where along the customer journey you can create a smoother experience.

 From sentiment analyzers to automating some of your customer interactions with smart chatbots, there are plenty of options.
 Adopt what will make your relationships with your customers stronger and you’ll begin to make significant gains in the long-term.